EAP Teacher Training (full-time)

 SOAS and IFCELS

 SOAS is situated in the heart of London.
-Its Bloomsbury campus is next to Senate House, the Headquarters of the University of London.
+Its Bloomsbury campus is in Russell square, next to Senate House, the Headquarters of the University of London.
 Both the British Museum and British Library are very near, and the West End with its theatres, cinemas galleries, concert halls, restaurants and shops is within easy walking distance.
 The SOAS campus is also conveniently situated for all main underground lines, Euston and King’s Cross/St Pancras stations and many bus routes.

 Enquiries and Application forms should be sent to :